Skip to contents

 For this version of distionary, it is mandatory to specify at least cdf in order for non-specified properties to be evaluated.
 For continuous or discrete distributions, density or pmf may also be needed.

-Optionally, you can also specify an entry for parameters, which should be a named list of parameters that define the distribution.
+Optionally, you can also specify an entry for .parameters, which should be a named list of parameters that define the distribution.
 These parameters are never used for distribution calculations, but are sometimes useful to keep track of for analysis.
-(A future version of distionary will make heavier use of these.)
+It is intended that a future version of distionary will refer to these parameters for its calculations, but will not break existing code.

 Here is an example distribution.